JamesLowther/JamesLowther.github.io/src/pages/blog/projects/led-matrix-iss-tracker/README.md

 ### Drawing the ISS
 Drawing the ISS on the sphere is very similar to drawing the nodes for the Earth.
 Every 5 seconds I'm sending a request to an [API](http://api.open-notify.org/iss-now.json) which returns the current latitude and longitude for the ISS.
 I take this information and generate a node matrix with a single node for the ISS.
 The rotation matrix is applied to this new ISS matrix as well.
 Then when drawing the frame, I change the pixel for where the ISS is to red.

-I do the same process to draw the green dot for my own location.
+I do the same process to draw the green dot for my location.

 ```python
 def update_iss(self):